DleanJeans/plsbot/README.md

 #### Auto-bet
 Expand your bank capacity by spamming `pls bet` and `pls slots`.
 Default: 1 coin.

-Comes with advanced bet multipliers on losing to win coins (risky!).
+Comes with Martingale betting system (a bit risky!).

 #### Auto-scout
 Choose the best area, deposit all coins before in case of dying and withdraw some after (for auto-betting).